asensio-lab/smart-cities-savannah/README.md

   - Open Finder, click “⌘” + “Shift” + “G” and search for “/usr/local/”
   - Check if there is a “bin” folder.
 If not, create one
   - Move the “chromedriver.exe” file to the “/usr/local/bin” folder
+- Code has been tested to work with Google Chrome version 92 and 93